 During the 2017 annual inspection, an abandoned campsite was observed on the southwest corner of the site.
 The site and associated trash were removed in December 2017, and no-trespassing signs were posted.
-No evidence of recent trespassing was observed in this area during the 2021 annual inspection.
+No evidence of recent trespassing was observed in this area during the 2022 annual inspection.

 A local plastics company has cleared some of DOE's property north of the railroad tracks and spread gravel to create a turnaround for its trucks.
 No-trespassing signs are now posted around this area to prevent unauthorized expansion of the turnaround.
-An access agreement was established in 2017 with the plastics company for continued use of the turnaround.
-No changes to the size of the turnaround were observed in 2021.
-No maintenance needs were identified.
+A 5-year access agreement was established in 2017 with the plastics company for continued use of the turnaround.
+The agreement was renewed for another 5 years in 2022.
+No changes to the size of the turnaround were observed in 2022 (PL-9).
+No-trespassing signs marking the edge of the turnaround are faded and worn and in need of replacement.